 - Is a clinical trial sometimes requested by the FDA to further test the safety and benefit of a medical device after an IDE study is complete and the device has been approved.
 PMAs collect long-term data to study “real-world results.”
 In some cases, manufacturers sponsor PMAs to obtain physician input on possible device improvements.

 - Is retrospective in nature, and involves the review of patient charts.

 Currently, UBNS is enrolling patients in a multitude of clinical trials that treat a gamut of neurological disorders, including:

-For more information on clinical trials, click here, or contact Jennifer Gay, UBNS Research Study Coordinator, at (716) 218-1000 or email@example.com.
+For more information on clinical trials, contact Jennifer Gay, UBNS Research Study Coordinator, at (716) 929-9643 or firstname.lastname@example.org.